WittmannF/deepfeatx/README.md

-# AutoFE: Deep Learning-based Automatic Feature Extraction
+# `deepfeatx`: Deep Learning Feature Extractor of Images from Transfer Learning Models
-> Automatic Feature Extraction in Images and Texts using Transfer Learning
+> Helper for automatic extraction of features from images (and soon text as well) from transfer learning models like ResNet, VGG16 and EfficientNet.

 ## Install

-`pip install auto_feature_extraction`
+`pip install deepfeatx`